Dealing with the aftermath of water-damaged photos can be devastating, and recovering your most beloved memories can feel nearly impossible.

 Don’t keep your albums in a humid site such as your attic, garage, basement, or wherever water frequently gathers.
 Damp conditions are a breeding ground for mold and can cause your images to stain or bleed.

-No two photos react to any given cleaning method the same way.
+No two photos react to any given photo cleaning process the same way.
 Seeking advice from a professional can make or break the restoration process.

 If you’re facing piles of drenched photographs, it may feel impossible to fix.
 The good news is that highly experienced professionals like Image Restoration Center can restore water-damaged photos in just a few days.